 Roland JC-40 Jazz Chorus

-- Stereo input enables players to get true stereo sound with modelers and stereo effects pedals
+- Stereo input lets you unlock wide, true stereo sound with your favorite modelers and stereo effects pedals, no need for multiple amps

 This amp is actually infamous for it’s clean sounding tone.
 If all you’re looking for is a basic amp with a clean tone and not many features, then this is the perfect amp for you.
 This baby has two 10-in speakers with 40 watts total, so it can get pretty loud.